That Pesky Pyromesh

 Cakes and compounds

 Starting with the most common pyromeshed item, cakes (also known as barrages and including here the larger compound cakes), there’s no real indication from the outside that it’s pyromeshed underneath.
-For this article we’re using a firework called Legacy which happens to have an illustrated outer box however in most cases you will be dealing with a more general brown card outer box.
-Either way, both contain the same information on the outside including the classifcation, powder content and so on.
+For this article I’m using a firework called Legacy which happens to have an illustrated outer box however in most cases you will be dealing with a more general brown card outer box.
+Either way, both contain the same information on the outside including the classification, powder content and so on.
 Note the 1.4G classification diamond:

 This is quite formidable packaging which cannot be removed by hand.
 You will need a suitable tool to snip the metal strapping so that you can remove the mesh.
-After having done this many hundreds of times over the years we can confirm that wire cutting snips or heavy duty scissors work the best.
+After having done this many hundreds of times over the years I can confirm that wire cutting snips or heavy duty scissors work the best.
 Smaller wire cutters tend to struggle here.
 It is also highly recommended to wear a pair of rigging gloves when removing the mesh cage; cuts and scratches are common otherwise.